krakerz/ocr-translate/README.md

 used, as an implementation detail.
 This is the mature, day-to-day-verified platform.

-On Windows, one-shot capture has a real backend (via `xcap`) — but it's still being verified, and newer than the Linux support: confirmed to *compile*, both locally and in CI, but not yet confirmed on real hardware to actually produce a correct screenshot end-to-end.
+On Windows, one-shot capture (via `xcap`) is now **confirmed working end-to-end** — screenshot, OCR, and translation all verified producing correct real output on a real (virtualized) Windows 11 machine — though it's newer than the Linux support and hasn't been tried on genuine physical hardware yet.
 Live Region Translate isn't implemented on Windows yet (a clear error rather than a crash, if you try `watch-region` there).
 See the Windows [Requirements](#requirements) below for the build-environment setup this needed, and `TODO.md` (untracked, local) for the full verification status if you're working on this.

 ## How it works